turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 ### Accessing Values in Code

 Defining those pieces of data is only useful if you can access them from your code.
+Below are examples for both Ruby and Java.
+The implementation will depend on your language of choice, not Heroku.
+Typically if you ask for a key that is not defined you'll get back an empty string.

 #### Ruby